Nuclear Weapons Norm

 - Horschig, Doreen and Güneş Murat Tezcür.
 “Chemical Weapons and the Hierarchy of Victims.”
 War on the Rocks.
 February 26, 2021.

-- “Introducing CWAD- The Chemical Weapons Attacks Dataset” Data Collection, ISA 2022
+- “Introducing CWAD- The Chemical Weapons Attacks Dataset” Working Paper presented at ISA 2022 and MIT Brownbag April 2022.

 Lastly, I have written on the general applicability of cyber-weapons and their usefulness in nuclear counterproliferation.
 In another ongoing project I build on this and study third party reactions to counterproliferation attacks.
 I am researching the seemingly reluctant response by the international community to counterproliferation cases (C=40).
 Employing process tracing in a most-similar exploratory case design, I consult a variety of rich archival resources including official documents to study the international responses to counterproliferation.
 This can advance an understanding of international behavior in response to selected military actions and provides a framework of strategic reasoning for preventive counterproliferation strikes.